Homer's Odyssey Mystic Messages (Part 1 - The Suitors)

 Afterwards, he proceeded by killing the one that could throw Odysseus into disorder, even if the two previous enemies were killed.
 In other terms, he made sure that his enemy could not launch a counter-strike.
 Hence, he managed to cause disorder in the ranks of his enemies.

 Finally, Odysseus cleared his kingdom from the brainless mobs/masses (remember, ΑΝΤΙΝΟΟΣ (Antinous) was killed first; hence, brainless – aka there was no one to lead them).
-In contemporary military terms, that would be something like clearing the leftovers after the main battle so as to zeroing any possibility of an enemy to cause future distress (something like guerilla warfare).
+In contemporary military terms, that would be something like clearing the leftovers after the main battle so as to zero any possibility of an enemy to cause future distress (something like guerilla warfare).

 Hopefully guys, you were able to get an idea of how the secret messages are passed from Homer to the initiated ones.